 Stock Options: Stock options provide the opportunity to purchase our stock at a price that is fixed on the grant date regardless of the future market price.
-If our stock price does not increase, then these stock options will have little to no economic value.
+If our stock price does not increase, then these stock option awards will have little to no economic value.
 Pursuant to the terms of the 2011 Plan, the exercise price for each stock option is the closing price of a share of stock on the New York Stock Exchange ("NYSE") on the grant date.

-The stock options vest ratably over four years.
+The stock option awards vest ratably over four years.
 As with the restricted shares of our common stock, we believe that this vesting schedule is comparable to those utilized by our peer group and will allow us to both attract new talent and retain existing personnel.
-The unvested portion of a stock option will expire upon termination of employment of the optionee, and the vested portion of a stock option will remain exercisable for (i) one year following termination of employment by reason of the optionee's death or disability or (ii) 90 days for any other reason, other than for cause.
-Both the unvested and vested (but unexercised) portion of a stock option will expire upon the termination of the optionee's employment by us for cause.
-Unless sooner terminated, the stock option will expire if and to the extent it is not exercised within 10 years from the date of the grant.
-Generally, grants of stock options will be made in the first quarter of each year.
+The unvested portion of a stock option award will expire upon termination of employment of the optionee, and the vested portion of a stock option award will remain exercisable for (i) one year following termination of employment by reason of the optionee's death or disability or (ii) 90 days for any other reason, other than for cause.

+Both the unvested and vested (but unexercised) portion of a stock option award will expire upon the termination of the optionee's employment by us for cause.
+Unless sooner terminated, the stock option award will expire if and to the extent it is not exercised within 10 years from the date of the grant.
+Generally, grants of stock option awards will be made in the first quarter of each year.

-Performance Units: The performance units granted to each recipient are payable in cash based upon the achievement by the Company over a three-year performance period against performance goals established by the Compensation Committee.
+Performance Units: The performance unit awards granted to each recipient in 2012 and 2013 are payable in cash and in 2014 are payable in common stock of the Company, all based upon the achievement by the Company over a three-year performance period against performance goals established by the Compensation Committee.

-Each performance unit will have a grant date value of \$100.
-The amount of cash payable at the end of the performance period will be determined by multiplying the number of performance units by the total shareholder return modifier ("TSR Modifier").
+Each performance unit to be settled in cash has a grant date value of \$100 and each performance unit to be settled in common stock of the Company represents one share of common stock of the Company.
+The amount of cash or stock payable at the end of the performance period will be determined by multiplying the number of performance units by the total shareholder return modifier ("TSR Modifier").
 The TSR Modifier is determined as follows:

-Level of Performance TSR Modifier (1)
+Level of Performance TSR modifier(1)

-Below Threshold (Below 40 th Percentile) 0%
+Below Threshold (Below 40th Percentile) -%

-Threshold (40 th Percentile) 50%
+Threshold (40th Percentile) 50%

-Target (60 th Percentile) 100%
+Target (60th Percentile) 100%

-Maximum (80 th Percentile) 200%
+Maximum (80th Percentile) 200%

-(1) Amounts between percentages are interpolated on a straight line basis.
+(1) Amounts between percentages are interpolated on a straight-line basis.

-Total shareholder return for the Company and each of the peer companies is determined by dividing (i) the end average stock price plus dividends minus the start average stock price by (ii) the start average stock price, with the average stock price being the average closing stock price for the 30 trading days immediately preceding the beginning of each of the performance period and the maturity date, as reported on the stock exchange on which such shares are listed.
+Total shareholder return for the Company and each of the peer companies is determined by dividing (i) the end average stock price plus dividends minus the start average stock price by (ii) the start average stock price, with the average stock price being the average closing stock price for the 30 trading days immediately preceding the beginning of each of the performance period and the maturity date, as reported on the stock exchange on which such shares are listed; provided, however, for the performance unit awards granted in 2012, the average closing stock price for the period immediately preceding the performance period was calculated using such shorter period that the Company's stock was traded during the calendar year 2011.
 We believe utilizing an incentive award such as the performance units, based on total shareholder return, is an appropriate vehicle to align the interests of our officers who are entitled to receive such an award with the interests of our shareholders.